VipashitSood/Encryption-Decryption/README.md

+In this project I have implemented Encryption Decryption of the currency.
+Created service for Encryption/decryption.
+Encryption/decryption Key and IV is store in appsetting.json file in EncryptionSettings.

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.